Use tab to navigate through the menu items.

 The Harmonic Oscillator wins the 2018 CHASS Prize for Distinctive Work

 The Council for the Humanities, Arts and Social Sciences (CHASS) exists to raise awareness of Humanities, Arts and Social Sciences (HASS) and their critical role in building the societies of the future.
-Each year, CHASS, awards outstanding projects that have contributed to the Humanities, Arts and Social Sciences.
+Each year CHASS awards outstanding projects that have contributed to the Humanities, Arts and Social Sciences.
 We are so excited to be awarded the 2018 Prize for Distinctive Work, winning unanimously out of a field of 108 entries.

 Specimen 2016 - 2020

 Specimen is a collaboration between living landscapes and the Institute of Anatomy collection from the National Museum of Australia.
-This project travelled to Dubbo, Narrandera, Wagga Wagga, and Falls Creek during 2016-19, engaging with local artists, and communities to explore our emotional and practical connection to ideas of colonisation, species loss and place.
-These reflections on colonisation were further explored by taking this project to London, Plymouth and Portsmouth UK in 2017-18.
-A gallery-based outcome was delivered in Canberra in 2020.
+This project travelled to Dubbo, Narrandera, Wagga Wagga, and Falls Creek in Australia, and London, Portsmouth, and Plymouth in the UK during 2016-19, engaging with local artists, and communities to explore our emotional and practical connection to ideas of colonisation, species loss and place.

 Shadow Places Narrandera 2017